nCine/nCine-site/build-emscripten.md

 Building for Emscripten is not much different than building for any other platform.
 Just be sure to follow the [instructions](https://emscripten.org/docs/getting_started/downloads.html) on the Emscripten website to download and install the SDK.

-In order to build the nCine library using Emscripten you need to have CMake installed and clone the following repositories:
+In order to build the nCine library using Emscripten you need to have CMake installed and clone or download the following repositories:

-- **nCine** `develop` branch, this is the main project
+- **[nCine](https://github.com/nCine/nCine/tree/develop)** `develop` branch, this is the main project
-- **nCine-libraries**, this project contains CMake scripts to build dependency libraries (optional)
+- **[nCine-libraries](https://github.com/nCine/nCine-libraries)**, this project contains CMake scripts to build dependency libraries (optional)
-- **nCine-data**, the data files for the nCine tests (optional but recommended)
+- **[nCine-data](https://github.com/nCine/nCine-data)**, the data files for the nCine tests (optional but recommended)
-- **ncPong**, a Pong game built with the nCine that is useful as an example project (optional)
+- **[ncPong](https://github.com/nCine/ncPong)**, a Pong game built with the nCine that is useful as an example project (optional)
-- **ncPong-data**, the data files for the Pong game (optional)
+- **[ncPong-data](https://github.com/nCine/ncPong-data)**, the data files for the Pong game (optional)

-For the nCine project to automatically find the dependencies and the data it is important to clone all the repositories in the same directory.
+For the nCine project to automatically find the dependencies and the data it is important that all repositories are in the same directory.

 ### Build the dependency libraries
 Open a terminal and invoke the following command to execute CMake: